portworx/px-docs/scheduler/kubernetes/install.md

 * TOC
 {:toc}

-## Interactive Tutorial
+## Interactive Tutorials

-If you wish to get an overview of using Portworx on Kubernetes, go over [these interactive tutorials](/scheduler/kubernetes/px-k8s-interactive.html).
-These serve as a playground for you to get an idea about the capabilities of Portworx without having to install in your cluster.
+If you wish to get an overview of using Portworx on Kubernetes, start with [these interactive tutorials](/scheduler/kubernetes/px-k8s-interactive.html).
+These serve as a playground for you to get an idea about the capabilities of Portworx without having to install it in your cluster.

 ## Prerequisites